flexion/qpp-design-exercise/README.md

 1. You are taken back to the page outlining the steps in the process.
 It now shows the next actionable step "connect with practice"

 1. Clicking "connect to practice" takes you to a page asking you to search for a practice.
-Because we are using test data, you can enter anything into the search input and clikc 'Search'
+Because we have pre-populated the test data, you can enter anything into the search input and click 'Search'

 1. Hypothetical search results are returned.
 Next to one of the practices, choose which role you would like to connect to the practice as and click 'connect'

-1. You will see a message containing your next steps.
-You can either continue connecting to practices or visit your dashboard.
+1. You will be redirected to your Dashboard and see a success message with any next steps.

 1. On your dashboard, you will see all of your pending and approved practice connections as well as your pending and approved surrogates, with the ability to approve, deny, or revoke access on each surrogate.